 ZOOM REGISTRATION

-Zoom Registration: Please register for Zoom access by Wednesday, Nov 12.
-Click HERE to register or cut and paste this link https://forms.gle/NVjVCjPXojBCupYTA into your browser to complete your registration.
-On Thursday morning, Nov 13, the day of the event, AHS volunteer, Martin Suydam, will send you the Zoom registration information in an email, so be on the lookout for it.
+ZOOM AVAILABLE: If you can’t be there in person, you can zoom in, but you must register by the end of Wednesday, March 11.
+Click HERE to register or cut and paste this link https://docs.google.com/forms/d/e/1FAIpQLSeHFkAeOxdCX2RXCUZVe05H1RzJ5FVYZU8WoXqb3uSEMFlkeg/viewform into your browser to complete your registration.
+On Thursday morning, Mar 12, the day of the event, AHS volunteer, Martin Suydam, will send you the Zoom registration information in an email, so be on the lookout for it.